-ART-091 - Survey of Art History:

-Prehistoric Through Gothic
+ART-091 - Survey of Art History: Units: 3 Prehistoric Through Gothic

 In this illustrated survey of art history from prehistoric times through the Middle Ages, students will learn about architecture, sculpture, and painting and other art forms from important centers of the western world.
-Students will learn to evaluate Art and do comparative analysis of learn to evaluate Art and do comparative analysis of aesthetics and gain an understanding of how social, political, and religious ideas affect art and how Art is affected by the values and philosophy of its time.
-Topics include prehistoric art, ancient Egypt and Mesopotamia, Greek and Roman civilizations and medieval Christian and Islamic art.
+Students will learn to evaluate Art and do comparative analysis of aesthetics and gain an understanding of how social, political, and religious ideas affect art and how Art is affected by the values and philosophy of its time.
+Topics include prehistoric art, ancient Egypt and Mesopotamia, Greek and Roman civilizations and medieval Christian and Islanic art.
 Field trips may be included and attendance is required.